woodenzen/JAMM425-Magazine-Feature-Writing/content/4-Library Trend Feature.md

 UUID:      ›[[202411132044]]
 cdate:     11-13-2024 08:44 PM
 tags:      #JAMM425library #editorial-writing #web-JAMM425
-title:       The future of learning - The University of Idaho Library revolution
+title:       The Future of Learning
 nav:      Library Trend Feature
 description: >
-       The library is trending toward the digital.
+       The University of Idaho Library revolution is trending toward the digital.
 ---
 By Will Simpson
 Hidden Gem Reporter